mwasalski/Hard_75/README.md

-All done by cursor.com O_o
+all done by cursor.com O_o

 Run in terminal: